Pythonaire/HAP-Python-Packet-Bridge/README.md

 # HAP-Python-Packet-Radio

-Python Homebridge and 433 MHz Sensors - measuring Soil Humidity, Air Humidity and Temperature and send data to the Apple Homekit and other http connected devices.
+Python Homebridge with 433 MHz based Sensors - measuring and send data to the Apple Homekit and other http connected devices.

 ![Image of hardware](Image1.png)